 Anthropology and Sociology Minor

-Completion of a minor in Anthropology and Sociology requires a student to complete ANSO 100, 290, and either ANSO 316, 350 or 351 and three electives for a total of 24 credits.
+Completion of a minor in Anthropology and Sociology requires a student to complete ANSO 100 - People, Culture and Society, ANSO 290 - The Development of Social Thought, and either ANSO 316 - Contemporary Sociocultural Theory, ANSO 350 - Field Research Methods or ANSO 351 - Survey Research Methods and three electives for a total of 24 credits.
 At least one elective course must be at the 300-level.
 In addition, minors in Anthropology and Sociology should select an advisor from the departmental faculty (in addition to the advisor in their major).
 Anthropology and Sociology advisors assist minors in both advance planning and selection of course work.